SAKryukov/color-names-js-wpf/README.md

 ### Credits

-I used RGB to HSL conversion [suggested](https://gist.github.com/mjackson/5311256) by [Michael Jackson](https://gist.github.com/mjackson), but I had to improve the code and informed Michael on the potential problems.
+I used RGB to HSL conversion [suggested](https://gist.github.com/mjackson/5311256) by [Michael Jackson](https://gist.github.com/mjackson), but I had to improve the code and notify Michael of the potential problems.